seppeloeys/seppeloeys/README.md

 - 👋 Hi, I’m @seppeloeys
-- 👀 I’m interested in **Cyber Security**
-- 🌱 I’m currently learning at Howest University of Applied Computer Science
 - 🤝 I’m looking to collaborate with young companies.
 - 📫 How to reach me?
 You can always mail to seppeloeys@gmail.com
 - ⚡ Co-Founder off Stellarnode VOF